NEONScience/neon-data-institute-2016/_posts/institute-materials/day4_thursday/2016-06-20-data-fusion.md

     north.tall.green.frac <- north.tall.green.count/freq(asp.ns, value=1)
     south.tall.green.frac <- south.tall.green.count/freq(asp.ns, value=2)

-    # if we look at these fracs, >11% of the pixels on north facing slopes should
+    # if we look at these fractions, >11% of the pixels on north facing slopes should
     # meet our tall and green criteria, while <6% of the pixels on south facing
     # slopes do.
 So that's reassuring. (using original data set)

 ## Plot Color Infrared (CIR) Image

 Next, let's have a look at the site that we are working with.
-We can use the Hyperspectral remote sensing data to plot a color infrared image.
+We can use the hyperspectral remote sensing data to plot a color infrared image.

 We will use the following bands: